SciML/Catalyst.jl/docs/src/model_creation/dsl_advanced.md

 end
 ```

 Each metadata has its own getter functions.
-E.g. we can get the description of the parameter `kA` using `ModelingToolkit.getdescription` (here we use [system indexing](@ref ref) to access the parameter):
+E.g. we can get the description of the parameter `kA` using `ModelingToolkit.getdescription`:
 ```@example dsl_advanced_metadata
 ModelingToolkit.getdescription(two_state_system.kA)
 ```

-It is not possible for the user to directly designate their own metadata.
-These have to first be added to Catalyst.
-Doing so is somewhat involved, and described in detail [here](@ref ref).
-A full list of metadata that can be used for species and/or parameters can be found [here](@ref ref).

 ### [Designating constant-valued/fixed species parameters](@id dsl_advanced_options_constant_species)